unimarkup/specification/README.md

 - `1.` : Numbered integer list that gets incremented by 1 per new item
 - `rI.` : Roman capital character list.
 Possible characters are `I`, `V`, `X`, `L`, `C`, `D`, `M`
 - `Ri.` : Roman lower character list.
 Possible characters are `i`, `v`, `x`, `l`, `c`, `d`, `m`
-- `a.` : Lower latin character list.
+- `a.` : Lower Latin character list.
 After `z`, it goes to `aa`.
-- `A.` : Capital latin character list.
+- `A.` : Capital Latin character list.
 After `Z`, it goes to `AA`.

 Besides a `.`, it is also possible to use `)`, or surround it like `(1)`, but it must be consistent inside a list.

 It is also possible to start at a specific number, but this must be used for new items.
-Otherwise a new list is started.
+Otherwise, a new list is started.

 ~~~~
 1. Start of numbered list